bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 minimal amount in a subsequent state, move 99% of channel value to the other party, and then close the channel in the 98%-fee state.
-This would result in the opener forfeiting 1% of channel value for using an old state but the other party losing 98% of value.
-If the opener mined the transaction themselves, they could keep the 98% of value paid to fees.
+This would result in the opener forfeiting 1% of channel value for using an old state but the other party losing 98% of channel value.
+If the opener mined the transaction themselves, they could keep the 98% of channel value paid to fees.
 This method would allow robbing about 3,000 channels per block.

 A deanonymization [vulnerability][news333 deanon] affecting Wasabi and